-Explain how innovation in transportation has affected North Carolina since the Civil War.
+Explain how innovation in transportation has affected North Carolina after the Civil War.
 The Wheels Through Time Museum website may help you research unique transportation in the United States.
-You can reach the website through this link: wheelsthroughtime.com/museum/#Exhibitarea

 What do you think will be the next innovation in transportation?
 How would a new idea be beneficial for society?